Martimiz/silverstripe-detailsadmin/docs/en/about-this-module.md

 *Note that, although we're preparing a regular SilverStripe form, it will need React to display it.
 If you want the forms to be generated without React as well, use editForm() and getEditForm() instead and SilverStripe will automatically build it.
 But it seems kind of superfluous to build the same for twice...*

+### DetailsAdminPermissions.php

+This is a simple helper class.
+Because `DetailsAdmin` is an abstract class, just like ModelAdmin, it can't implement PermissionProvider so someone else needs to do that for them.
+In the case of ModelAdmin that helper is LeftAndMain, in this case `DetailsAdminPermissions` does the work.

+***Note:** DetaisAdmin is an abstract class because it is just a base class: only its extensions should appear in the CMS Menu, not the base class itself!*

 ## 3. React